 Warehouse Management Systems or wms system represent one of the most important categories of enterprise systems.
 WMS System is a software through which organizations and businesses manage and control the various operations that take place in their warehouse.
 Linbis warehouse management software control process from the point of entrance of materials to the point of their exit from the warehouse.

 As an example, Warehouse Management System affords an organization visibility into all inventory at any point and period.
 It can as well be used to control supply chain execution from producer to warehouse and then to a distribution center or consumer.
 It is often combined with transport management systems.
 Although expensive, a Warehouse Management System serves a lot of purposes and is very beneficial to its users.

-WMS - Linbis Warehouse Management System
+WMS System - Linbis Warehouse Management Software

 Linbis WMS system allows for better control over the movement and storage of goods in distribution center during daily operations.
 Transactions, such as:

 - Receiving: With Linbis WMS system you can individual stock products, handled and stored, with automatic ID labels and barcodes scanning.

 - Put-Away: Then adding the inventory in a warehouse location, date, code, and include basic information

 - Inventory management: You can track inventory levels, orders, sales and deliveries.

 - Packing: Linbis warehouse management system makes packing easier by providing the exact location of the package.
 Easy integration with any automatic system for package picking at shelve.